RKSouth/password_generator/README.md

 __3. Other/Potentional Complaints__

-* The background image isn't fully on the screen (it's too big!)
+* All the colors in the CSS are green

 _Why?_

    I originally meant to resize it using CSS to make it more navigatible.
 However, I decided I like the simplicty of a little bit of mountain and a lot of sky.
 I also anticipate that my portfolio will grow and change and as it does my background image will become more visible-as the page gets longer.
 I love adding those little bits of surprise to my code and designs, it's like a fruity after taste that lingers in your mouth after a really good desert.

-* I used cards instead of just containers with CSS and background applied
+* I used prompts instead of confirm statements

 _Why?_